Modafinil is a wakefulness-promoting drug also known as a “eugeroic.”

 Fortunately, there are tools you can use to beat these cravings, such as modafinil, which leads us into step number 4.

-Modafinil can be a great tool for promoting weight loss.
+Modafinil can be an excellent tool for promoting weight loss.
 It works by increasing the rate of our metabolism (and thus energy usage).
 It also has the added benefit of lowering our appetite to support smaller meal sizes.

 The worst part of cutting our food intake is the cravings it causes.